 Tutorial: Uploading a file

 In this tutorial you'll follow the steps that your application goes through to send a file with MASV.
-To do this, you'll use the MASV Transfer Agent.
+To do this, you'll use the MASV Agent.

 What you'll learn